Countries and regions

 - Trade relations are part of the EU's overall political and economic relations with Iran

 - Iran has observer status in the World Trade Organisation

-- There is currently no EU Delegation in Tehran.
-The EU is usually represented by a country holding the Presidency of the Council of the EU.
+There is currently no EU Delegation in Tehran.
+The EU is usually represented by the EU Member State holding the Presidency of the Council of the EU.